wexlergroup/FreeBird.jl/docs/src/tutorials.md

 Note that the `particle_type` keyword argument can be used to specify the type of particle, i.e., chemical element.
 By default, the type is set to `:H`.
 Use `?generate_initial_configs` in the REPL to see the documentation of the function.
 Or see [`generate_initial_configs`](@ref).

-Let's inspect the generated configuration using the `vew_structure` function:
+Let's inspect the generated configuration using the `view_structure` function:

 ````@example quick_start
 single_config[1] |> view_structure